 It is a noble and fitting thought that as the existence of an axis of rotation in the earth makes the days, the grand standard of length founded on that axis should count them.
 And so it is in the Great Pyramid.
-This nature-derived cubit is contained in each side of this edifice just as many times as there are days in a year!
-This simple fact is of itself an invincible demonstration that these builders had such a length in mind as their greatest and most sacred standard and enumerator of linear measure.
-But it is also specially singled out and recorded elsewhere in the edifice.
-It is the top width of the grand niche in the Queen's Chamber, and the distance between the highest inner edge of that niche and the vertical centre of the chamber.
+This naturederived cubit is contained in each side of this edifice just as many times as there are days in a year!
+This simple fact is of itself an invincible demonstration that these builders had such a length in mind as their greatest and most sacred standard and enumerator of linear But it is also specially singled out and recorded elsewhere in the edifice. the top width of the grand niche in the Queen's Chamber, and the distance between the highest inner edge of that niche and the vertical centre of the chamber.
 It is thus set before the eye as if to teach all to note its existence and to search for its hidden use and meaning in the symbolizations.

 As to the inch or the one-twenty-fifth of this measure, being an integer of the grand day counter, it, too, is indicated in the right place and in the right way.
 It is contained separately and independently in the entire perimeter of the Grand Pyramid's base, just one hundred times for each day of the year.
 As the low unit of count in measure, it is also the representative of a year in the reckoning of the passage floor-lines as charts of history, as also in the diagonals of the pyramid's base taken as a measure of the precessional cycle.
-It is likewise specially exhibited in connection with the cubit in the singular boss of the suspended "granite leaf" in the anteroom to the King's Chamber.
-Besides, when multiplied by 107+4 it serves to tell in round possible error on the one side or the other of one-tenth of an inch.
-That the Hebrews, then, had a peculiar and sacred cubit wholly separate from all other cubits, and that it was the even ten millionth part of the semi-axis of the earth, we may accept and hold on the authority of one of the greatest minds and one of the most thorough and competent investigators of such a matter that has illuminated cur modern times.
+It is likewise specially exhibited in connection with the cubit in the singular boss of the suspended "granite leaf" in the anteroom to the King's Chamber.\ Besides, when multiplied by 107+4 it serves to tell in round decimals the distance through space which the earth travels in each complete revolution on its axis, that is 100,000,000,000,000 inches.